What is An Ovary Sparing Spay (OSS) and Is It Right for Your Dachshund?

 In short, the Cranial Cruciate Ligament stabilizes the knee joint.
 When a dog experiences a CCL injury, they may become lame or not be able to walk using that leg.

-According to the American College of Veterinary Surgeons, “Certain dog breeds are known to have a higher incidence of CrCLD (cranial cruciate ligament disease)… while others are less often affected (Greyhound, Dachshund, Basset Hound, and Old English Sheepdog)”
+According to the American College of Veterinary Surgeons, “Certain dog breeds are known to have a higher incidence of CrCLD (cranial cruciate ligament disease)… while others, are less often affected (including Dachshunds).”

-However, it was found that obese pets may be more likely to develop CCL injuries (source) and, in my experience, it’s more common for a Dachshund to weigh more than they should than not.
+However, it was found that obese pets may be more likely to develop CCL injuries (source) and, in my experience, it’s common for a Dachshund to weigh more than they should, especially if they are spayed.

 Other contributing factors to CCL injuries include inactivity with occasional strenuous activity (weekend warrior syndrome), straight conformation in the hind limbs (source), and nutrition.